 Guides

-Content models and fields are designed to display content—letting you control which fields are shared publicly.
-By default, content fields are read-only.
-In cases where you want your content models and fields to display content and utilize business logic, you’ll need to open the permissions.
-This is because content models and fields are locked by default to ensure users can’t make changes to them.
+By default, content fields outside of the content namespace are read-only via the Frontend API.
+In cases where you want your models and fields to display content and utilize business logic in a storefront, you’ll need to open the permissions.

 For instance, let’s say that you want to integrate a fee system to your Swell store.
-This fee system will generate fees and apply them to orders—this can be done by using the Backend API.
-In the case where you want to display these fees to customers during checkout, you will need to open the field’s permissions to get Frontend access.
+This system will generate fees and apply them to orders using the Backend API.
+In the case where you want to display these fees to customers on the frontend, you will need to open the field’s permissions to get Frontend API access.

 1

-Go to Developer > Console on the dashboard.
-Make a GET request to /:clients by entering /:self/keys/ in the URI.
-In the response, find the current public key for swell.js and copy its internal id.
+Go to Developer → Console on the dashboard and make a GET request to /:clients and enter /:self/keys/ in the URI.
+In the response, find the current public key you wish to use and copy its id.

 2

-In the developer console, make a PUT request to /:clients and enter /:self/keys/${internal_key_id_from_previous_step} in the URI.
-In the console Body, execute the following code.
-This will give you access to the content field’s permissions:
+Make a PUT request to /:clients and enter /:self/keys/<id_from_previous_step> in the URI field.
+In the console body, execute the following JSON to establish public read access.

 {